MewsSystems/developers/jobs/Reservations/readme.md

 # Reservation Management

-**Fullstack App**

-> [!NOTE]
-> This task will involve a separate repository.

 Start by forking [the mews-reservations-int repo](https://github.com/MewsSystems/reservations-interview) and following the "Running the App" portion of the readme.

 You will be acting as if you an engineer on a product team, executing tasks from the `/backlog`.
-You are free to pick up any tasks you can reasonably do in about 90-120 minutes.
+You are free to pick up any amount of tasks you can reasonably do in about 90-120 minutes.
 You must indicate which tasks are complete and which are partially complete.

-> [!INFO]
+> [!IMPORTANT]
 > You should target completing **three tasks** to their minimum requirements (the 'must's),
 > and target fulfilling **one task's polish** requirements (the 'should's).